hdShang/arxiv-daily/docs/cs-RO/2025-08-27/papers/250819788v1-context-aware-risk-estimation-in-home-environments-a-probabilistic-f.md

 ---
 layout: default
-title: Context-Aware Risk Estimation in Home Environments: A Probabilistic Framework for Service Robots
+title: "Context-Aware Risk Estimation in Home Environments: A Probabilistic Framework for Service Robots"
 ---

 # Context-Aware Risk Estimation in Home Environments: A Probabilistic Framework for Service Robots